© 2024 Melanie White

 Developing your self-awareness and establishing coping mechanisms are the keys to building resilience, replenishing your energy reserves and regaining your passion and purpose in life.
 It’s all about establishing a healthy business mindset, healthy business body, healthy business relationships and healthy business development tools.”

 The past two years of the pandemic have thrust change in the way we work and have exposed us to greater, chronic stressors.

 Burnout is a situation of lacking resources to cope with too many challenges, leading to overwhelming exhaustion, feelings of cynicism and detachment, a sense of ineffectiveness, and a lack of accomplishment (professional efficacy).

 Rust out is a situation where your work has diminished and/or become menial, resulting in a sense of boredom, monotony and dissatisfaction which may lead to anxiety and/or depression.

 We know that healthy relationships, supportive leadership, and personal care are critical to resolving both of these.
-I look forward to diving into those topics in coming episodes.
+I look forward to diving into those topics in the coming episodes.